apostrophecms/docs/docs/guide/front-end-helpers.md

 ## HTTP request methods

-These are all available in the browser on `apos.util`, e.g., `apos.util.addClass(el, 'is-active')`.
-They include wrappers for common browser APIs, classic DOM traversal methods, and Apostrophe-specific utilities.
+These are all available in the browser on `apos.http`, e.g., `apos.http.get('/api/v1/article')`.
+They include for specific HTTP request method utilities as well as other helpers for making HTTP requests.

 | Method | What is it? |
 | -------- | ----------- |